microsoft/azurelinux-tutorials/docs/getting_started/default_images.md

 sudo make image CONFIG_FILE=./imageconfigs/core-legacy.json
 ```

-The first time make image is invoked the toolkit downloads the necessary toolchain packages from the CBL-Mariner repository at packages.microsoft.com.
-These toolchain packages are the standard set needed to build any local packages contained in the CBL-MarinerTutorials repo.
-Once the toolchain is ready, make automatically proceeds to build any local packages.
-In this case, the core repo's image configs do not use any of the packages located in the Tutorial repo so nothing will be built.
-Make will then assemble the packages gathered from the package server to build an image.
+The first time `make image` is invoked, the toolkit downloads the necessary toolchain packages from the CBL-Mariner package repo at packages.microsoft.com.
+These toolchain packages are the standard set needed to build any local packages.
+Once the toolchain is ready, `make` automatically proceeds to build any local packages.
+In this case, the core repo's image configs do not use any of the packages located in the Tutorial repo so nothing will be built. `make` will then assemble the packages gathered from the package server to build the specified image.
-The resulting images are placed in the CBL-MarinerTutorials/out folder
+The resulting images are placed in the `CBL-MarinerTutorials/out` folder

 > VHDX:       `CBL-MarinerTutorials/out/images/core-efi/`
 > VHD:        `CBL-MarinerTutorials/out/images/core-legacy/`